-Part of Midland Avenue in the Dunwoodie neighborhood is called "Little Italy Yonkers," and there are a number of restaurants, shops, hotels and other shops in the neighborhood.
-The main access roads in Yonkers are the Cross County Parkway, the Bronx-Long Island Rail Road and the Hudson River Parkway.
+Part of Midland Avenue in the Dunwoodie neighborhood is called "Little Italy Yonkers," and there are a number of restaurants, shops, hotels, and bars in the neighborhood.
+The main access roads in Yonkers are the Cross County Parkway, the Bronx-Long Island Rail Road, and the Hudson River Parkway.
 The New York State Park and Recreation Authority's Putnam Trail runs through Van Cortlandt Park, where it has been unpaved since 2014 and is known by some as the "Putnam Trail."

 The Metro-North's Hudson Line can also be used for city and out-of-town travel, stopping at Yonkers and the Bronx-Long Island Rail Road.
-Metro North trains stop at several stops along the Hudson Line, including the main Yonker stop, where you can also catch Amtrak trains.
+Metro-North trains stop at several stops along the Hudson Line, including the main Yonkers stop, where you can also catch Amtrak trains.

-Yonkers is sometimes referred to as New York's "sixth district" because of its proximity to the city, Zampa said.
-Yonkers, a city of about 1.5 million people, was born in the mid-19th century, according to a New York Times article at the time.
+Yonkers is sometimes referred to as New York's "sixth district" because of its proximity to the city.
+Yonkers, a city of about 1.5 million people, was founded in 1646 as a village and later became incorporated as a city in 1872.

-The Irish community, which shares the Woodlawn section of the Bronx, is considered by many residents to be the true center of Yonkers.
-The historic Croton Aqueduct Tunnel has eight - and - a half mile - that runs from Greenburgh through the City of Yorktown to White Plains, and a few miles north that officially takes you through White Plains.
-A large shopping street is located along Central Park Avenue, informally known by residents as Central Ave, taking its name from its location at the intersection of Central Avenue and Park Street.
+A large shopping street is located along Central Park Avenue, informally known by residents as Central Ave., taking its name from its location at the intersection of Central Avenue and Park Street.
 You can also walk along a hard, packed dirt road called Old Crotons Aquedelic Trailway along the east side of South Main Street, north of Westchester Avenue.